The People Involved at the Time

 Alice Wheeldon was a pacifist and anti-war campaigner.
 She was arrested in 1917 along with members of her family after being set up by an “agent provocateur”, known as Alex Gordon, employed by the Ministry of Munitions.
 After a “show trial”, prosecuted by the Attorney General F.E.
 Smith, Alice and her daughter Winnie Mason and her son-in-law Alf Mason, were imprisoned for conspiracy to murder the then Prime Minister, Lloyd George and the Leader of the Labour Party, Arthur Henderson.

 Alice went on hunger strikes in prison, which severely affected her health.
-She served less than one year of her 10-year sentence and was released on licence at the instigation of the Prime Minister.
+She served less than one year of her 10-year sentence and was released on licence at the instigation of the Prime Minister - the same prime Minister she was accused of conspiracy to murder.
 She died in Derby just over one year later.

 more on Alice Wheeldon